sandyg6/100-Days-Python-challenge/README.md

 79. Define a class named Shape and its subclass Square.
 The Square class has an init function which takes a length as argument.
 Both classes have a area function which can print the area of the shape where Shape's area is 0 by default. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day79.py)
 80. Write a function to compute 5/0 and use try/except to catch the exceptions. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day80.py)
 81. Define a custom exception class which takes a string message as attribute. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day81.py)
+82. Write a program using list comprehension to print the Fibonacci Sequence in comma separated form. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day82.py)